blurrycontour/zuul-gerrit/README.rst

     $ git review
     # Enter your username if prompted

-Join `#zuul` on Freenode to discuss development or usage.
+Join `#zuul` on OFTC to discuss development or usage.

 License
 -------